nushell/nufmt/docs/CONTRIBUTING.md

 This is a list of things we would like to have and mantain across time.
 Please do your best to abide by.

 - Everything should be explained: rust docs, comments, drawings, pick what makes you comfortable, but it is important to make it clear.
-There will be always some new guy or gal into the project we want to welcome 😄.
+There will always be some new guy or gal into the project we want to welcome 😄.
-- Use clear variable names and try to evade confusing abbreviations.
-Think that your peer may not be fully fluent in english 💬.
+- Use clear variable names and try to avoid confusing abbreviations.
+Think that your peers may not be fully fluent in english 💬.